Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Applications and Deployment Scenarios

 \section{Applications and Deployment Scenarios}

-In Fig.~\ref{fig:application}, we identify four typical deployment scenarios which can be facilitated by the proposed joint VLC-AmBC system, including environmental monitoring, healthcare, logistics and transportation, as well as secure communications.
+In Fig.~\ref{fig:application}, we identify four typical deployment scenarios that can be supported by the proposed joint VLC-AmBC system, including environmental monitoring, healthcare, logistics and transportation, as well as secure communications.